 The delegates elected three officers: president, W. J. Fitzgerald; vice president, H. H. Burkholder; and secretary/treasurer, E. R. Brown.
 Three pastors and a physician were elected to the executive committee, with an additional slot to be filled by the committee.

 Official operations for the Columbia Union Conference began a few weeks later.
 In the intervening period, the Atlantic Union Conference put the newly elected officers on its payroll (Review & Herald, January 9, 1908, p.
 18).
 On January 23, the Review reported that, “the new Columbia Union Conference has decided to make Cumberland, Md., its headquarters.”

 The 1908 Yearbook was the first to record information about the Columbia Union Conference.
 At the time, it consisted of seven conferences: Chesapeake, East Pennsylvania, New Jersey, Ohio, Virginia, West Pennsylvania, and West Virginia.
 Total membership was 5,320 attending 187 churches.
 Paid employees included 43 ordained ministers, 23 licensed ministers, and 59 licensed missionaries.

 In 1924 the Potomac Conference was formed from the Virginia and District of Columbia conferences.
 A regional conference, Allegheny East, was formed in 1945.
 A second, Allegheny West, was voted in 1966.
 Then in 1971, the West Virginia Conference was restructured as the Mountain View Conference.

-From those beginnings, the Columbia Union Conference has increased its membership exponentially, now claiming nearly 125,000 members worshipping in nearly 700 churches, served by about 300 pastors.
-There are 106 educational institutions, plus two colleges, and an extensive healthcare network.
+From those beginnings, the Columbia Union Conference has increased its membership exponentially, now claiming nearly 140,000 members worshipping in nearly 800 churches, served by some 400 pastors.
+There are 90 elementary and secondary schools, a health sciences college, a university and two healthcare networks.